MPH Public Health (Web-based Learning) / Course details

 The online course materials will include reflective study tasks and topic based discussions hosted on blackboard.
 Students will undertake ungraded, self-administered quizzes to gauge their own progress in the online content.
 Topic specific learning outcomes for each study week will supplement the intended learning outcomes set out above.

-In 2020/21 the face-to-face element of the course will take place online.
-Students will need to be available to take part in full-time teaching sessions for a three-day period in the week of the 21st June 2021.
+This is a blended unit, and students will need to be available for a 3-day face-to-face teaching block from 5th-7th July 2022.
 During these sessions students will take part in tutorials led by practitioners and experts in Infection Prevention and Control, delivered through a combination of real-time and recorded activities.
 Students will work together to complete a group assignment in the form of a presentation based on the course material and the learning from the sessions, which will be awarded a group mark.
 In the event of a change in government policy preventing face-to-face teaching, the 3-day block would be moved to online.
 We will keep you informed of any changes via My Manchester and regular programme communications.

 A final individual summative written assignment will be set at the end of the course.

 - Students will critically analyse latest frameworks, guidelines and best practice related to Infection Prevention and Control, and the challenges to implementation.